swiftlang/swift-package-manager/Documentation/EvolutionIdeas.md

 This is a list of some evolution ideas for the package manager.
-Once the details of an idea are fleshed out and there is a full proposal, it can be scheduled for the swift-evolution process.
+Once the details of an idea are fleshed out and there is a full proposal, it can be scheduled for the Swift Evolution process.
 It is important to note that not every idea on this list is guaranteed to become an official feature, and it all depends on where the design discussion leads us.
 Also, this is not meant to be an exhaustive feature list, if you have an idea for a feature that you think will be